s-arora-1987/sanet_onionsorting/README.md

   Assuming you have a working version of Ubuntu (This package has been built and tested on Ubuntu 18.04)

   1.)
-Install ROS (This package was built on ROS Kinectic, for other versions you might need to make appropriate changes)
+Install ROS (This package was built on ROS Melodic, for other versions you might need to make appropriate changes)

    [ROS Melodic](https://wiki.ros.org/melodic/Installation/Ubuntu)